PvPqnda/pvpqnda.github.io/_posts/0000-00-00-shulker-chests.md

 - Supports the Expanded Storage mod v7.3.11 for both Forge and the Fabric Loader!

+- Still prevents infinite storage by putting filled containers inside filled containers!

 - Admins may type "/function shulkerchests:admin_info" to toggle individual categories of containers, or whether or not silk touch is required!

 *Survival & Multiplayer friendly*
 <hr>
 **Changelog:**

+**v2.2.0** - *June 27, 2022*

+- Added a feature in the Admin Info page preventing containers from retaining other filled containers inside when mined, to disallow infinite storage by default
+- Fixed the "Mini Chests" container category setting being visible in the Admin Info page in vanilla 1.19

 **v2.1.1** - *May 27, 2022*